Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

 1. Read docs/BACKEND_CHECKLIST.md to understand pending tasks
 2. Read docs/PROGRESS_CHECKLIST.md to see overall status
 3. Read PROJECT_RULES.md for coding standards
+4. Read backend/README.md - Note the new secrets/R2 setup sections
-4. Determine the highest priority pending feature from the checklist
+5. Determine the highest priority pending feature from the checklist
-5. Break it into a 2-3 hour sprint
+6. Break it into a 2-3 hour sprint
-6. Implement the first sprint task following project conventions
+7. Implement the first sprint task following project conventions
-7. Update the checklist as you complete items
+8. Update the checklist as you complete items

 **Work Autonomously:**
 - Use the checklist to determine what to do next